fdch/puradata/README.md

 # PDDIR:

-To change where pd is, go inside both template and translate and change the PDDIR variable
+To change where pd is, go inside both template and translate and change the PDDIR variable to your installation.